What is Amalgamation?

-Some of the major examples have been discussed below:
+Some of the significant examples have been discussed below:

-- Arcelor S.A.: In the year 2002, French steel maker Usinor, Spanish steel maker Aceralia and Arbed of Luxembourg amalgamated to form the new company named Arcelor.
+- Arcelor S.A.: In 2002, French steel maker Usinor, Spanish steel maker Aceralia, and Arbed of Luxembourg amalgamated to form the new company named Arcelor.

-- Maruti Suzuki India Limited: In the year 2002, India’s Maruti Udyog Limited amalgamated with Suzuki Motor Corporation based in Japan to form the new entity – Maruti Suzuki.
+- Maruti Suzuki India Limited: In 2002, India’s Maruti Udyog Limited amalgamated with Suzuki Motor Corporation based in Japan to form the new entity – Maruti Suzuki.

-- Tata AIG General Insurance Company Limited: In the year 2001, Tata Group and the American International Group, Inc. (AIG) amalgamated to form the new entity named Tata AIG General.
+- Tata AIG General Insurance Company Limited: In 2001, Tata Group and the American International Group, Inc. (AIG) amalgamated to form the new Tata AIG General entity.

 Types of Amalgamation

-- Purchase Method: In this amalgamation method, the transferee entity records the assets and the liabilities of the transferor entity either at their current carrying value or on the basis of their fair value on the date of amalgamation.
+- Purchase Method: In this amalgamation method, the transferee entity records the assets and liabilities of the transferor entity either at their current carrying value or based on their fair value on the date of amalgamation.

 The process of amalgamation typically involves the following:

-- Lawyers to work in conjunction with the bankers and their corporate clients to select the best legal structure for the transaction.
+- Lawyers work with bankers and their corporate clients to select the best legal structure for the transaction.